-Those questions should include asking if the attorney you meet is actually handling the case.
+Those questions should include asking if the attorney you meet is actually handling the personal injury claim themselves.

 “Many large firms are just referring sites, and you may not know who is assigned your case,” says Golomb.
 “You want to know if they are handling the case from soup to nuts.
 Will it be a senior partner or a bunch of greenhorns?
 Will I be able to get my attorney on the phone?
 Ask how many cases the lawyer is handling at a given time.
 If it’s anything more than 20 to 30, you know you won’t be able to get the time you deserve.”